12th (Service) Battalion, Gloucestershire Regiment (Bristol's Own): Disbandment

 While 5th Division had been in Italy, the BEF's manpower shortage led to infantry brigades being reduced from four to three battalions.
 5th Division's brigades had retained the four-battalion establishment, but by late 1918 the shortage of manpower was critical, and the division had to fall in line.
 As the only New Army battalion in 95th Brigade, 12th Gloucesters was ordered to disband and the remaining men were drafted to other units.
 12th (Service) Battalion, Gloucestershire Regiment, (Bristol's Own) commenced disbandment on 19 October 1918 while the Battle of the Selle was raging.
 Most of D Company was posted to 14th Warwicks, which became the divisional pioneer battalion.
 Others went to 1st Devons and 1st DCLI.
 The war ended less than a month later when the Armistice with Germany came into effect.

 During its service the battalion had suffered losses of 32 officers and 754 other ranks killed.
 Of the original 990 men who landed in France in November 1915, 205 had died with the battalion, and over 100 more after being posted to other units.

 15th (Reserve) Battalion, Gloucestershire Regiment

 15th (Reserve) Battalion was formed at Sutton Coldfield on 31 August 1915 from the depot companies of the 12th (Bristol's Own) and 14th (West of England) Battalions of the Gloucesters.
 The 14th (Service) Battalion was a 'Bantam' battalion that had been raised by the Bristol Citizens' Recruiting Committee on 22 April 1915.
-The 15th Battalion moved to Chiseldon Camp and joined 22nd Reserve Brigade.
+The 15th Battalion moved to Chiseldon Camp in Wiltshire and joined 22nd Reserve Brigade.
 The CO from 10 August 1915 to 31 August 1916 was Lt-Col Stephen Willcock.
-On 1 September 1916 it became 93rd Training Reserve Battalion in 22nd Reserve Bde and on 4 July 1917 it was redesignated 262nd (Infantry) Battalion of the Training Reserve.
-When the Training Reserve was reorganised in late 1917, the battalion became 51st (Graduated) Battalion, Royal Warwickshire Regiment.
+On 1 September 1916 the Local Reserve battalions were transferred to the Training Reserve (TR) and the battalion was redesignated 93rd Training Reserve Battalion in 22nd Reserve Bde.
+On 4 July 1917 it was redesignated 262nd (Infantry) Battalion, TR.
+When the Training Reserve was reorganised in late 1917, the battalion transferred to the Royal Warwickshire Regiment as 51st (Graduated) Battalion.
+After the war it was converted into a service battalion on 8 February 1918 and sent to the British Army of the Rhine.
+It was finally disbanded in Germany on 12 February 1920.